 At Maxicus, the way we add value to our customers is by not being their typical outsourcing partner for a call center job.
-We use a 360 degree, integrated digital strategy for hiring, onboarding, training, and workforce management to provide scale and flexibility to our clients.
-Moreover, our consulting to delivery model eliminates the need for multiple vendors for consulting, process re-engineering, technology and integrations, automation, and delivery.
+We use a 360-degree, integrated digital strategy for hiring, onboarding, training, and workforce management to provide scale and flexibility to our clients.
+Moreover, our consulting-to-delivery model eliminates the need for multiple vendors for consulting, process re-engineering, technology and integrations, automation, and delivery.

 We do not sign a contract unless we’re sure we can add value to our customer’s business.
 We begin by thinking about how we can challenge the status quo.
-Proof of that is how we added $30 mn of additional annual revenue for a Fortune 50 Brand that is one of the world’s largest electronics company, in hardcore sales.
+Proof of that is how we added $30 mn of additional annual revenue for a Fortune 50 Brand that is one of the world’s largest electronics companies, in hardcore sales.
 Read the Case Study here.

 Customer experience can be defined as a customer’s experience during the entire journey with the brand.
 It encompasses omnichannel customer service, product quality, marketing, and much more.
 But I particularly like to talk about a critical yet usually underplayed piece of the entire puzzle — Customer Service.